wp-plugins/wp-performance-pack/readme.txt

 * languages folder must be writeable

 = Limitations =

 MO-Dynamic doesn't implement any saving related methods from the *Translations* base class.
 It's a read only implementation.

+= Multisite support =

+When installed network wide only the network admin can see and edit WPPP options.

 == Changelog ==

+= 0.3 =

+* [general] added multisite support (network installation)

 = 0.2.4 =